August 20

 - The Phillies split a doubleheader with the Diamondbacks, winning the first game, 11 - 1, and losing the second, 12 - 9.
 Philadelphia 3B Scott Rolen drives in nine runs in the twinbill.

 - At Shea Stadium, Cardinal first baseman Mark McGwire becomes the first player in major league history to hit 50 home runs in three consecutive seasons.
-Mac's seventh-inning solo shot helps to defeat the Mets, 2 - 0.
+Mac's 7th-inning solo shot helps to defeat the Mets, 2 - 0.

 - 1999: